 - Press for full public engagement to plan for Shockoe Bottom’s future

 - Secure the adoption of the community proposal to create a memorial park on nine acres of historic Shockoe Bottom

 Protect the archaeological resources, and commemorate the unvarnished heritage, of historic Shockoe Bottom, once a major center of the U.S. domestic slave trade.

 Donate to our campaign to save Shockoe Bottom.Donate

-Send a letter to Richmond Mayor Jones to save Shockoe Bottom.Send
+Send a letter to Richmond Mayor Jones to support expanded preservation of Shockoe Bottom.Send